CSCI-1250/class_resources_public/labs/python_labs/01_grade_calculator_lab.md

 ## Your Task: Multiple Grade Calculations

 Now modify your Phase 2 code to allow calculating grades for multiple students.
+Create a new file called `grade_calculator3.py` and build upon your Phase 2 work.

 ### Program Flow
 Your program should: